 1.3.4.15 Payment Methodology

-Contractors will be contracted for a specified number of Guaranteed Payment Beds for cluster sites and a specified number of Non-Guaranteed Payment Beds for scattered sites.
+Contractors will be contracted for a specified number of Guaranteed Payment Beds for cluster sites.
 Within each state fiscal year, the Agency will pay the Contractor as follows:

 Cluster Sites: The Contractor shall receive a guaranteed per diem payment per cluster site bed determined by the Agency.
 The fixed rate will be paid based on the total number of cluster site Guaranteed Payment Beds under Contract, regardless of whether they are occupied.
 The Contractor shall have a minimum of four (4) Guaranteed Beds and a maximum of six (6) Guaranteed Beds per cluster site.
 The Contractor may split a four (4) to six (6) bed cluster site into more than one (1) facility as long as those facilities contain a total of four (4) to six (6) cluster beds.
 The per diem fixed rate per cluster site Guaranteed Payment Bed is $103.32.

 Scattered Sites: The Contractor shall receive per diem payment per scattered site Non-Guaranteed Bed, based on utilization.
 The Contractor shall maintain the capability to serve a minimum of four (4) scattered Non-Guaranteed Payment Beds per contracted four (4) to six (6) bed cluster site.
-These Non-Guaranteed Payment Beds will be enumerated in the Contract and the rate will be paid based on the total daily utilization of scattered site beds under Contract.
+The rate will be paid based on the total daily utilization of scattered site beds under Contract.
 The per diem rate for scattered site beds is $35.00, and will only be paid when occupied.
 Note that no payments will be made for the day in which a Child is discharged from the bed.

 Contractors shall submit monthly Invoices reflecting actual utilization of cluster site beds and scattered sites.
 The Agency will pay the Contractor on a monthly basis.